slwatkins/slwatkins.github.io/cv/cv.md

 *R&D for Light Mass Dark Matter Searches with SuperCDMS*
  - July 22, 2019, [18th International Workshop on Low Temperature Detectors](https://www.ltd18.unimib.it/), Milano, Italia
  - Samuel L. Watkins, on behalf of the SuperCDMS Collaboration

+### Teaching and Mentoring

+2021 - Present, *University of California, Berkeley*, Department of Physics
+ - Mentored undergraduate Deborah Lin as part of lab project
+ - Design and implementation of a passive vibration isolation system for a cryogen-free dilution refrigerator

+2020, *University of California, Berkeley*, Department of Physics
+ - Mentored Aaron Elersich in undergraduate research project
+ - Design of an X-ray calibration source taking advantage of Al fluorescence

+2016 - 2017, *University of California, Berkeley*, Department of Physics
+ - Graduate Student Instructor for introductory physics
+ - Prepared for and taught sections of 20 undergraduate students in physics for 4 two-hour sessions a week while managing graduate student classes and research
+ - Communicated abstract concepts to beginner students to prepare them for a physics or engineering undergraduate degree
+ - Designed and implemented grading rubrics for tens of midterm and final exam problems to fairly determine students' understanding of complex subjects

 ### Publications

 #### Corresponding Author